prebid/prebid.github.io/dev-docs/bidders/appnexus.md

 Publishers should use the `ortb2` method of setting [First Party Data](https://docs.prebid.org/features/firstPartyData.html).

-At this time however, the `appnexus` bidder only reads the First Party Data when using the Prebid Server and Prebid Server Premium endpoints.
-The client-side version of the `appnexus` bidder does not use the values from the First Party Data fields.
+At this time however, the `appnexus` bidder only fully reads the First Party Data when using the Prebid Server and Prebid Server Premium endpoints.
+The client-side version of the `appnexus` bidder has partial support to read all the various keywords parameters from the First Party Data fields.
+There is also some special support with the segment fields but only from known sources which are specifically configured.
+All other First Party Data fields are not read at this time.

 PBS/PSP supports all first party data fields: site, user, segments, and imp-level first party data.